ProcessorMicro/bash-functions/README.md

 #### Step 1

-Download the zipfile and extract it to an empty directory (in `/tmp`).
+Change your working directory to an available one (say `/tmp`).

 ```bash
 cd /tmp                                   # Or wherever you want
 ```
 #### Step 2

-Then download the zipfile and continue the installation.
+Then download the zipfile and begin the installation process.

 #### Step 3